 2. Import users into VolunteerHub.

-If your organization has access to the Import/Export App, you can signal the launch of your new volunteer site by importing users into VolunteerHub.
+If your organization has access to the Import/Export, you can signal the launch of your new volunteer site by importing users into VolunteerHub.
 When their profile information is imported, volunteers can receive an invitation to the site to complete their profiles.

-For more details on how to import users into VolunteerHub, please review the Knowledgebase article for the Data Import/Export App.
+For more details on how to import users into VolunteerHub, please review the Knowledgebase article for the Data Import/Export.

 3. Send your volunteers a link to the site.

-If you do not have access to the Import/Export App, or perhaps you would simply like to start fresh with your new site, you can always draft an email to your existing volunteer base to introduce them to your VolunteerHub site.
+If you would simply like to start fresh with your new site, you can always draft an email to your existing volunteer base to introduce them to your VolunteerHub site.
 Draft your own email or use our invitation template to get the word out to your volunteers.